-be invited to Parents will participate sporting in competitions after school alongside their children to raise the profile of physical activity and enjoyment of physical activity.
+Parents will be invited to participate in sporting competitions after school alongside their children to raise the profile of physical activity and enjoyment of physical activity.

-Staff - work towards developing a calendar of events in order to support pupils and to meet School Games mark criteria.
+Staff -develop and implement a calendar of events in order to support pupils and to meet School Games mark criteria.

-Key Indicator 2 / 5 - Pupils developing and applying key life skills through their participation in PE and sport including trust. respect, teamwork and communication.
+Key Indicator 2 / 5 - Pupils developing and applying key life skills through their participation in PE and sport including trust, respect, teamwork and communication.

 Increased number of pupils participating in competitive opportunities and reporting increased enjoyment in these.

-Increased number of pupils £150 for membership of participating in school Cheadle and sporting events.
+Increased number of pupils £150 for membership of participating in school sporting cheadle and District events.

-of events will be used in of future years to help competitive provide events. continue to opportunities for pupils.
+Development of a calendar of events will be used in future years to help continue to provide opportunities for pupils (developed by pupils).

-Areas improved through Games working towards School broaden school sporting Games Mark criteria will calendar (including girls also be sustained and built only events). upon further in future years.
-Raised profile of £3,200 teacher / Subject health and apparent to pupils and attend sporting events / families will ensure a year develop calendar of on year involvement of sporting events / embed pupils and encourage more developments with the pupils to join teams f150 to enter School events well-being Leader release time to aim of working towards School Games Mark criteria.
+Areas improved through working towards School Games Mark criteria will also be sustained and built upon further in future years.
+Raised profile of health and well-being apparent to pupils and families will ensure a year on year involvement of pupils and encourage more pupils to join teams.